sets018/branding_nlp_project/Professor_Inquiries_Log.md

 ### Stage 1

 * Exploratory Platforms as Linkedin or TikTok, should be considered, given its nature among a certain poblation Target?

+  #### Findings on Exploration Research
+  * Accounts use videos along emojis, videos to publish as if were tv ads like.

 .
 .